 Q: What are some of the trends (or shifts) you see affecting how brands can acquire customers and how performance marketers can best help them?

-Frans: As the industry adopts technology to gain better transparency into the process, we see the balance of power may be shifting, at least in the short term, more towards the buyer and away from the seller.
+Frans: As the industry adopts technology to gain better transparency into the process, we see the balance of power may be shifting, at least in the short term, more towards the marketer and away from the publisher.
 There are so many tools now available to marketers that they now expect more.
 They want greater visibility into the sales funnel.
 They expect to justify their budgets and pinpoint what’s working; they want to shift their spend in real time to improve their ROI.
 In the end, our goal should be to provide marketers with greater financial control over their customer acquisition campaigns, so they benefit from this new level of transparency.

 Ross: As the data economy and technology continue to evolve, our corporate models must evolve as well.
 Lead generators are sharing more data and insights than ever before, allowing their brand partners and the customers themselves to benefit by leveraging behavioral insights, driving greater value for brands and their customers.
 Across the Adtech and MarTech landscapes, this evolution is in full force, and it’s happening in lead gen. We all have the opportunity to ensure an evolution from “lead acquisition” to “customer acquisition” happens in the right way—with trust, transparency and relevancy for consumers, lead generators, and brands.

 Q: What values are critical to the success of the lead generation marketplace?

 Ross: I’ve mentioned trust and transparency a few times already so you might sense the theme.
 We always promote the benefits of starting with the voice of the customer and adhering to the “golden rule of data,” which means treating customer data like you would want your own data treated—ultimately to create meaningful customer experiences.
 The result is increased trust that builds between you and the customer.